jasonuc/Roza-Landing-Page/README.md

 # Roza-Landing-Page
-Landing Page for a florist shop
+Landing Page for a fictional florist shop